o11y-weekly/o11y-weekly.github.io/2023-12-07_Meet_Graphite/README.md

 ## Telemetry temporality

-As mentioned in [OpenTelemetry metrics temporality](../2023-11-30_What_is_OpenTelemetry/README.md#metrics) and the [Monotonicity demo](../2023-11-09_Monotonicity/demo/README.md#long-lived-cumulative-counter) graphite is a dela metrics temporality backend which support [long lived cumulative counter](../2023-11-09_Monotonicity/demo/README.md#long-lived-cumulative-counter).
+As mentioned in [OpenTelemetry metrics temporality](../2023-11-30_What_is_OpenTelemetry/README.md#metrics) and the [Monotonicity demo](../2023-11-09_Monotonicity/demo/README.md#long-lived-cumulative-counter) graphite is a delta metrics temporality backend which support [long lived cumulative counter](../2023-11-09_Monotonicity/demo/README.md#long-lived-cumulative-counter).

 ## Additional tools